SleeplessByte/media-types-ruby/README.md

     assert_mediatype_specification MyMedia
   end
 end

 ```

 ### Testing Without Minitest

-If you are using another testing framework, you will not be able to make use of the `assert_mediatype_specification` method described above.
-Instead you can test your MediaTypes by wrapping the `assert_sane!` method (documented below) in a way that is suited to the requirements of your testing tool.
+If you are using another testing framework, you will can't use the `assert_mediatype_specification` method.
+Instead, you can test your MediaTypes by using the `assert_sane!` method (documented below) and rescuing the errors it will throw when it fails.

 ### Validation Checks

 The `assert_pass` and `assert_fail` methods take a JSON string (as shown below).
-The first time the `validate!` method is called on a Media Type, the assertions for that media type are run.
+The first time the `validate!` method is called on a MediaType, the assertions for that media type are run.
 This is done as a last line of defence against introducing faulty MediaTypes into your software.

-Ideally, you want to carry out these checks on load rather than when your server/project is already up and running, this functionality is provided by the `assert_sane!` method.
-Which can be called on a particular class
+Ideally, you want to carry out these checks on load rather than on a running application.
+This functionality is provided by the `assert_sane!` method, which can be called on a particular MediaType:

 ```ruby
   MyMedia.assert_sane!